ccideas/sbom-utilities-pipe/README.md

 3. Uses sbom-utilities-pipe to furter process the sBOM

-In the following example the sbom-utilities-pipe scans the sBOM for vulnerabilities using devops-kung-fu/bomber.
+In the following example the sbom-utilities-pipe scans the sBOM for vulnerabilities using devops-kung-fu/bomber then scans the sbom to generate a quality score using interlynk-io/sbomqs.
 The following code snip would need to be added to the `bitbucket-pipelines.yml` file

 ```yaml